espressif/esp-adf/docs/en/api-reference/abstraction/ringbuf.rst

 Application Example
 -------------------

-In most of ESP-ADF :adf:`examples` connecting of Elements with Ringbuffers is done "behind the scenes" by a function :cpp:func:`audio_pipeline_link`.
+In most of ESP-ADF :project:`examples` connecting of Elements with Ringbuffers is done "behind the scenes" by a function :cpp:func:`audio_pipeline_link`.
 To see this operation exposed check :example:`player/pipeline_sdcard_mp3_control` example.

 API Reference